 If you are an employer drafting or seeking to enforce the terms of a contract or you are on the receiving end of a claim for breach of contract, here are some points to bear in mind:

-- The court will not always enforce the restrictions contained in the contract.
+- The court will not always enforce the restrictions contained in employment contracts.
 To do so, it should be satisfied that the restrictions protect the employer’s legitimate business interests and do not go any further than necessary to protect the employer.

 - The employer should have evidence, on the face of it, that they have a good case that the ex-employee has breached the contract.